Anal cancer is relatively rare. It accounts for ~4% of colorectal cancers and has a UK incidence of approximately 1 in 100,000.

 Once a biopsy has been taken and anal cancer has been confirmed, further staging investigations are required:

-- USS guided Fine Needle Aspiration of palpable inguinal lymph nodes
+- USS-guided Fine Needle Aspiration (FNA) of any palpable inguinal lymph nodes

 A multidisciplinary approach must be used in the management of anal cancer, including oncologists, general surgeons, radiologists, and specialist nurses.